combat writing badge

 KITCHEN IN A CARTON :

-informal name for the "Unitized Group Ration Express", being a no-fuel/no-power self-heating system that requires no additional equipment; introduced to field inventory in 2007.
-Each self-contained UGRE system is designed to be air-dropped, weighs 40 pounds, and feeds 18 servicemembers with menu items like turkey dinner with gravy.
-See RATIONS.
+informal name for the 'Unitized Group Ration Express', introduced to field inventory in 2007, being a no-fuel/no-power self-heating system that requires no additional equipment.
+Each self-contained UGRE system is designed to be airdropped, weighs forty pounds, and feeds 18 servicemembers with menu items like turkey dinner with gravy.
+Compare T-RATIONS; see RATIONS.

 KITE :

-(forthcoming); THROW-AWAY [nb: the kite, called a "flying sail", has been used militarily since the fifth century BC by the Chinese to signal situations, send commands, scatter leaflets, produce sounds, and lift observers.] [nb: during WWII, German U-boats used a "gyro-kite" to lift a temporary observation platform above sea level]
+(forthcoming); THROW-AWAY, FIX, DANGLE [nb: the kite, called a "flying sail", has been used militarily since the fifth century BC by the Chinese to signal situations, send commands, scatter leaflets, produce sounds, and lift observers.] [nb: during WWII, German U-boats used a "gyro-kite" to lift a temporary observation platform above sea level] Also, a worthless or fraudulent financial instrument; see BAD PAPER, COUNTERFEIT.

 KIWI :